Scopt97/proj6-rest/README.md

    "http://<host:port>/listCloseOnly" should return close times only

-* You will also design two different representations: one in csv and one in json.
-For the above, JSON should be your default representation.
+* Two different representations: one in csv and one in json.
+For the above, JSON is be is default representation.

    "http://<host:port>/listAll/csv" should return all open and close times in CSV format